openfun/marsha/docs/p2p-video-player.md

 And that's it !

-Some possible useful information on [library FAQ](https://github.com/Novage/p2p-media-loader/blob/master/FAQ.md)
+Some possible useful information on the [library FAQ](https://github.com/Novage/p2p-media-loader/blob/master/FAQ.md)